 and the other one with

-email@example.com.
-In order to support these use cases, pnpm has to hard link
+firstname.lastname@example.org.
+To support these use cases, pnpm has to hard link

 email@example.com as many times as many different dependency sets it has.